marqellbroxton/Security_Project2/README.md

 ![Screenshot (156)](https://user-images.githubusercontent.com/56138615/233696768-517aa12d-a492-4eb6-8cb8-7ed1fa39cbcd.png)

-7. Going over to splunk there is a log event that there was a logon attempt using explicit credentials and explains the action the was taken and also the path that was targeted.
+7. Going over to splunk there is a log event that there was a logon attempt using explicit credentials and explains the action that was taken and also the path that was targeted.

 ![Screenshot (162)](https://user-images.githubusercontent.com/56138615/233698218-228bb0b8-eaec-439e-a11a-0993a97b3ac8.png)